 then the Network Operator must notify AEMO of the proposed new nominations timetable.

 As soon as practicable but in any event no later than one business day after it receives a notice from a Network Operator under paragraph (b), AEMO will notify all Users in the relevant network section that the new nominations timetable will come into effect on the effective date specified in the notice.
-The effective date must be the later of a date specified by the Network Operator in its notice under paragraph (b) or a business days after the date of the notice provided under this clause 7.8.2(c).
+The effective date must be the later of a date specified by the Network Operator in its notice under paragraph (b)) or 5 business days after the date of the notice provided under this paragraph (c).

-If the Network Operator and transmission pipeline operators in a network section wish to introduce a new nominations timetable and:

-The timeframes for provision of nominations information under the proposed new nominations timetable are later than the timeframes specified in either clauses 7.6 or 7.7 or a nominations timetable that came into effect under this clause 7.8 (whichever is applicable in the relevant network section at that time); or

-the proposed new nominations timetable would require a User to prepare and provide nominations information sooner after receipt of nominations information from the Network Operator than required in either clauses 7.6 or 7.7 or a nominations timetable that came into effect under this clause 7.8 (whichever is applicable in the relevant network section at that time),

-then the Network Operator must notify all Users in the relevant network section, and AEMO of the proposed new nominations timetable.
+If the Network Operator and transmission pipeline operators in a network section wish to introduce a new nominations timetable that does not meet the criteria in paragraph (b), then the Network Operator must notify all Users in the relevant network section, and AEMO of the proposed new nominations timetable.

 User May Object

-No later than 10 business days after the date of a notice under clause 8.7.2, a User in a network section in which the new nominations timetable would apply may object to that proposed timetable by notice provided to the Network Operator and AEMO.
+No later than 10 business days after the date of a notice under clause 8.7.2(d), a User in a network section in which the new nominations timetable would apply may object to that proposed timetable by notice provided to the Network Operator and AEMO.
 The notice must set out the basis for the User’s objections to the new nominations timetable, which must be consistent with paragraph (b).

-A User may object to the new nominations timetable under paragraph (a) if it is of the view (based on a reasonable assessment of its circumstances) that the timeframes provided in the timetable:
+A User may object to the new nominations timetable under paragraph (a) if it is of the view (based on a reasonable assessment of its circumstances) that the timeframes provided in the proposed timetable:

 would put that User in breach of or give rise to a material financial disadvantage under an existing gas supply agreement or transportation agreement; or

-where clause 7.8.2(d)(ii) is relevant, would not provide the User with adequate time to prepare and provide nominations information.
+would not provide the User with adequate time to prepare and provide nominations information.

 AEMO Impact Assessment

-No later than 10 business days after the date of a notice under clause 8.7.2, AEMO must undertake an assessment of how the introduction of the new nominations timetable would impact AEMO.
+No later than 10 business days after the date of a notice under clause 8.7.2(d), AEMO must undertake an assessment of how the introduction of the new nominations timetable would impact AEMO.
 The assessment must include:

 whether AEMO would be required to change its systems or processes as a result of the new nominations timetable;